imatyushin/TAN/README.md

 </div>

 ### Prerequisites
-* Windows&reg; 7 (SP1 with the [Platform Update](https://msdn.microsoft.com/en-us/library/windows/desktop/jj863687.aspx)), Windows&reg; 8.1, or Windows&reg; 10
+* Windows&reg; 7 (SP1 with the [Platform Update](https://msdn.microsoft.com/en-us/library/windows/desktop/jj863687.aspx)), Windows&reg; 8.1, or Windows&reg; 10, Linux or MacOS X
-* Visual Studio&reg; 2013 or 2015
+* CMake with version 3.0.11 or above
-* AMD Radeon Software Crimson Edition 16.7.3 (16.30.2311) or newer
+* Any CMake and C++11 compatible C/C++ compiler
+* OpenCL 1.2 compatible drivers for related platform
+* QT SDK, version 5.6.3 is the default tested version

 ### Getting Started
-* Visual Studio solutions can be found in the `tan\build\solution` directory.
+* Create solution and project files by CMake project in `tan/build/cmake` directory.
+* To run CMake you could use prepared shell or bat scripts for related platform and compiler/ide variants placed in `tan/build/cmake` directory.
 * Additional documentation can be found in the `tan` directory.

+### Supported CMake defines
+The following CMake defines are currently supported, please use them to generate solution by CMake:
+* -DCMAKE_PREFIX_PATH="/Applications/Qt5.6.3/5.6.3/clang_64" <- path to QT binary folder
+* -DOpenCL_INCLUDE_DIR="../../../../thirdparty/OpenCL-Headers" <- path to OpenCL headers
+* -DPortAudio_DIR="../../../../../thirdparty/portaudio" <- path to PortAudio folder, if needed
+* -DDEFINE_AMD_OPENCL_EXTENSION=1 <- will declare absend AMD's OpenCL extentions internally
+* -DAMF_OPEN_DIR="../../../amfOpen" <- path to opensource AMF implementation to use instead of proprietary implementation, if needed
+* -DTAN_AMF=1 <- will use TAN/AMF implementation and headers instead of TAN/OpenCL

 ### Attribution
 * AMD, the AMD Arrow logo, Radeon, LiquidVR and combinations thereof are either registered trademarks or trademarks of Advanced Micro Devices, Inc. in the United States and/or other countries.